QueraTeam/django-nextjs/README.md

 - If you want to add a file to `public` directory of Next.js, that file should be in `public/next` subdirectory to work correctly.
-- If you're using Django channels, make sure all your middlewares are [async-capable](https://docs.djangoproject.com/en/dev/topics/http/middleware/#asynchronous-support).
+- If you're using ASGI, make sure all your middlewares are [async-capable](https://docs.djangoproject.com/en/dev/topics/http/middleware/#asynchronous-support).
 - To avoid "Too many redirects" error, you may need to add `APPEND_SLASH = False` in your Django project's `settings.py`.
 Also, do not add `/` at the end of nextjs paths in `urls.py`.
 - This package does not provide a solution for passing data from Django to Next.js.
 The Django Rest Framework, GraphQL, or similar solutions should still be used.